Questions this article answers:

 But if you gave up every time you encountered a stalled deal or the sales cycle went longer than expected, you’d probably never make your number.
 Lengthy sales cycles are an unfortunate reality, but how you go about navigating them can help determine when—and if—you finally seal the deal.

-Our Emissaries, former executives from companies like Kellogg’s and Refinery29, tell you what to do from the outset to prevent lag later on and how to win back momentum when your deal stalls.
+Our Emissaries, former executives from companies like Kellogg’s and Refinery29, provide deal support strategies and tell you what to do from the outset to prevent lag later on and how to win back momentum when your deal stalls.

 Strategy #1: Free Trials Can Set You Free

 Your prospect’s done their research, and if your solution is more expensive than the rest, they’ll know it.
 Hesitancy around pricing has a tendency to create stalled deals and kill sales cycles entirely.
 While you may not always be able to lower costs, that doesn’t mean you should give up.
 Our Emissaries suggest offering a free trial or pilot to break out of pricing purgatory and keep things moving.